-The 2015 Lexus RX 450h is a very popular hybrid crossover SUV by virtue of the fact that it's been based on one of the best-selling Lexus models for more than a decade.
+The Lexus RX 450h, redesigned for 2016, is a very popular hybrid crossover SUV by virtue of the fact that it's been based on one of the best-selling Lexus models for more than a decade.
 The Lexus RX 450h is a five-passenger vehicle, which means that there's a decent amount of second row legroom and excellent cargo space to go with it.
 Comfortable and quiet, the RX 450h features a drivetrain that is similar to that of the Highlander Hybrid, only it offers the choice between front-wheel drive (two electric motors) and all-wheel drive (three electric motors).
-The Lexus hybrid crossover comes with a 3.5-liter V-6 engine, and together the system generates 295 horsepower and is managed by a continuously variable automatic transmission.
-Fuel mileage for the RX 450h shows as 32 mpg city and 28 mpg highway.
+The Lexus hybrid crossover comes with a 3.5-liter V-6 engine, and together the system generates 308 horsepower and is managed by a continuously variable automatic transmission.
+Fuel mileage for the RX 450h shows as 31 mpg city and 30 mpg highway.

-Audi's crossover Q5 seems like a solid candidate for a hybrid system, although it's competing against its own two gasoline drivetrains and a turbodiesel, as well as its mechanical cousins from Volkswagen and Porsche.
-That said, the 2015 Q5 Hybrid does have plenty of merit.
+Audi's crossover Q5 seems like a solid candidate for a hybrid system, although it's competing against its own two gasoline drivetrains, as well as its mechanical cousin from Porsche.
+That said, the 2016 Q5 Hybrid does have plenty of merit.
 It is powered by a version of the 2.0-liter turbocharged four-cylinder found in the base gasoline model, paired to an electric motor and lithium-ion batteries, for a total output of 245 horsepower and 354 lb-ft of torque.
 The drivetrain is matched to an eight-speed automatic transmission with paddle shifters.
 This combination helps the Q5 Hybrid make the 0-60 sprint in 6.8 seconds, and achieve an EPA rating of 26 mpg in combined driving.
 Standard features are plentiful, including Audi's quattro all-wheel drive system.
-Potential buyers, take note: the 2015 Q5 Hybrid only comes equipped at the Prestige trim level.
+Potential buyers, take note: the 2016 Q5 Hybrid only comes equipped at the Prestige trim level.
 On the upside, lots of luxury features; on the downside, a price tag to match.

-The Lexus NX 300h is an entry-level luxury option that's all new for 2015, joining the hybrid crossover fray when other manufacturers are fleeing from it.
-It's a little less powerful than some of its more established competition, carries five passengers instead of seven, and compromises cargo space in favor of styling, but Lexus hopes that to the target market, those drawbacks are offset by the NX 300h's relative accessibility.
+The 2016 Lexus NX 300h is an entry-level luxury option that's a little less powerful than some of its more established competition, carries five passengers instead of seven, and compromises cargo space in favor of styling, but Lexus hopes that to the target market, those drawbacks are offset by the NX 300h's relative accessibility.
 Powered by a 2.5-liter four-cylinder engine, the Lexus NX 300h mimics the larger Lexus RX system in which front-wheel drive models get two electric motors to assist, and all-wheel drive models get three.
-The 2015 NX 300h earned EPA fuel economy ratings of 35 mpg city and 31 mpg highway.
+The 2016 NX 300h earned EPA fuel economy ratings of 35 mpg city and 31 mpg highway.